deboraschaan/personal-budget/README.md

 * Allow users to create categories
 * Set limit for each category

+## Instructions

+To run locally, run 'npm install' then 'npm run start'

+Once the app is running locally, you can access the API at '<http://localhost:3000/>'

 ## Project Expansion

-* [] Create a frontend that displays envelopes and balances, and allows users to update each envelop balance
-* [] Add an API endpoint allowing user to add a single balance that’s distributed to multiple envelopes
-* [] Add any libraries
+🔜 Create a frontend that displays envelopes and balances, and allows users to update each envelop balance 🔜 Add an API endpoint allowing user to add a single balance that’s distributed to multiple envelopes 🔜 Add any libraries
-* [] Refactor your code
+🔜 Refactor your code

 ## Inspiration